Skip Header

 The administrator or trustees of your plan will decide who should inherit the money from your pension if you die.
 They will take account of anyone you have nominated to receive your pension on your Expression of Wish.
 They will also consider your personal circumstances, such as whether you have any financial dependants.

 To help your trustees or Fidelity to make this decision, you should keep them updated on who you would like to benefit from your pension savings.
 It’s quick and easy to nominate who’d you like to receive your pension savings.
-Just log in to PlanViewer, go to ‘Manage my plan’ and select ‘Update beneficiaries’.
+You can generally log in to PlanViewer, go to ‘Manage my plan’ and select ‘Update beneficiaries’.

 Once the decision has been made about who can benefit from your pension, we will write to the beneficiaries to let them know their options.
 These will depend on a range of factors, including the type of pension you had and how old you were when you died.